LogtalkDotOrg/logtalk3/UPGRADING.md

 advisable that you check your code against the new version.

-* It's usually a good idea to recompile your source files with the compiler flag `smart_compilation` turned off after upgrading to a new Logtalk release.
+* It's usually a good idea to recompile your source files with the compiler flag `clean` turned on after upgrading to a new Logtalk release to ensure that all files will be recompiled disregarding any existing intermediate files.

 * In the case of incompatible changes between major Logtalk versions, you may be able to use conditional compilation directives to allow you code to